wb14123/blog/jekyll/_posts/2021-02-12-Setup-SSH-Authentication-with-YubiKey.markdown

 ### 4. Config SSH to include password authentication

-In order to actually use PAM in ssh, ssh server needs to include password as part of authorization methods.
+In order to actually use PAM in ssh, the ssh server needs to include password as part of authorization methods.
 The configuration is `AuthenticationMethods` in `sshd_config`.
-For example, if you want to use password + Yubikey + ssh key file, you can config it like this:
+For example, if you want to use password + Yubikey + ssh key file, you can configure it like this:

 ```
 AuthenticationMethods "publickey,password"